apache/bigtop/bigtop-deploy/puppet/README.md

 ## Usage

-Make sure that the bigtop-deploy directory is available on every node of your cluster, and then run the following on those nodes:
+- Make sure that the bigtop-deploy directory is available on every node of your cluster, and then
+- Make sure you've installed puppet's stdlib "puppet module install puppetlabs/stdlib".

+And run the following on those nodes:

 <pre>
 # mkdir /etc/puppet/config